 After extraction, expect some bleeding but not for long.
 The dentist will tell you to bite into a gauze for about 30 to 45 minutes.
 This will most likely stop the bleeding.
 However, if the procedure was surgical, the dentist will stitch the spaces up before asking you to bite into the piece of gauze.

 Biting onto the piece of gauze helps form a blood clot that stops the bleeding.
-The dentist will give you advice on how to take care of your extraction site.
+The dentist in Houston will give you advice on how to take care of your extraction site.
 Finally, he may give you an ice bag and teach you how to use it when necessary.
 Talk to us if you require dental extraction near you in Houston.